The Pseudopower Dichotomy: Reducing the size of a representations

 Then can find a subset $C$ of $\bigcup_{\xi<\eta}\pcfsig(A_\xi)$ such that

 and

 \end{theorem}

-One should think of the above theorem as providing a template for what we might call ``reduction in size results''.
-The point is that we are replacing the set $A$ with a set $C$ whose size is under our control, and doing it so that $\lambda$ is still captured by $\pcfsig(C)$.
-As mentioned previously we first present a proof of this theorem using the following strong assumption:
+This is a template for what we might call a reduction-in-size theorem.
+The point is that we are replacing the set $A$ by set $C$ whose size is under our control, and doing it in such a way that $\lambda$ is still captured by $\pcfsig(C)$.